 COPYRIGHTS & PHOTO OWNERSHIP

-Common misconception: Just because a photograph is "of" you does NOT mean it "belongs" to you.
+Common misconception: Just because a photograph is "of you" does NOT mean it "belongs to you".

 Federal law, in fact, states just the opposite.